The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Methodology

 \subsection{Our Simulation Framework}

-As depicted in Figure~\ref{fig:model}, our FUSE framework integrates two core components: the Propagation Role-Aware agents (PRA) and the News Evolution Simulator (NES).
-The PRA module equips each agent with role-based decision-making capabilities, enabling them to process and disseminate information according to their assigned roles and personal attributes.
-The NES constructs the interaction environment, simulating the social network through which news propagates and evolves.
-Within the PRA module, each agent is powered by an LLM and is assigned a specific role type along with attributes.
-It influences how agents interpret information, interact with others, and update their opinions.
-Daily interactions are facilitated by the NES, which determines which agents interact based on the predefined social network structure, $\mathcal{G} = (\mathcal{A}, \mathcal{E})$.
-The NES simulates various network types.
-During each day, agents engage with their neighbors, exchanging news content and opinions influenced by their roles and personal attributes.
-In scenarios where interventions are introduced—such as official announcements after the deviation level of news reaches a set threshold, aiming to correct misinformation and release credible information sources to relevant agents.
-At the end of each day, the simulation progresses by a one-time step, and the agents' states are updated.
+As depicted in Figure~\ref{fig:model}, our FUSE framework consists of two core components: the \textit{Propagation Role-Aware agents} (PRA) and the \textit{News Evolution Simulator} (NES).
+The PRA module empowers agents with role-based decision-making capabilities, while the NES establishes the interaction environment, simulating the social network through which news propagates and evolves.
+Within the PRA module, each agent is powered by an LLM and characterized by a specific role type and personal attributes, which govern their information processing, interaction patterns, and opinion updates.
+The NES facilitates daily interactions through a predefined social network structure, $\mathcal{G} = (\mathcal{A}, \mathcal{E})$, simulating various network types to reflect different social dynamics.

+During each simulation day, agents engage with their network neighbors, exchanging news content and opinions shaped by their roles and attributes.
+When news content deviates beyond a set threshold, intervention mechanisms—such as official announcements—are triggered to provide credible information and correct potential misinformation.
+The simulation advances daily with updated agent states, tracking the evolution of news content through the network.